collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What are Git and GitHub?

 GitHub is a website built on the version control software Git.
+Git can be installed used in the command line of your computer.

 <!--
 GitHub Website Landing Page
-Git is installed and used through the command line
 Git command line- verifying Git is installed and the version -->